GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 blocking those resources because of COEP.

 Similarly, when the browser opens a cross-origin popup window, it sends a report without actually isolating the window because of COOP.
-When on report-only mode, sending and receiving a `postMessage()` also emit a report.
+It also reports when different browsing context groups try to access each other (only on "report-only" mode).

 #### `max_age`